Valkea/ML_Wine/README.md

 Stop with CTRL+C

-Then one can run the same test steps as before... (open url and run wine_quality_client.py)
+Then one can run the same test steps as before... (open input url or run wine_quality_client.py)

 ### Pulling a Docker image from Docker-Hub